Cotton Kills! Or: Why You Should Be Wearing Merino Wool Hiking

 - CloudLine Merino Wool Hiking Socks Ultra Light.

 Merino wool is the perfect fiber for layering.
 Its superior insulating properties make it a great choice for sweaters, soft-shells, and jackets.

 BUT.
 Heavyweight wool dries very long - so if you sweat a lot or can get wet, better stick to a good fleece or primaloft jacket.

 To be honest, most of those are also way beyond my budget but must be pretty awesome to have.

 Merino buffs and hats.

-I have a merino buff and I absolutely love it.
+I have two merino buffs and I absolutely love them.
 I wear it not just during my hikes – often as a hat, but also whole winter in the city.
 For me, it’s a must.